dbafromthecold/prusk-sql/README.md

 Repo for my sql cmd utility written in Go

 This is 100% a work in progress and contains very bad code!
+It's just for me to play around with Go.

 This utility is designed to automate the frequent queries I run when testing SQL Server running in containers/kubernetes